最關鍵的cmake版本要升級,其次,python路徑要找到

 OpenCV uses another library Eigen for optimized mathematical operations.
 So if you have Eigen installed in your system, you can exploit it. ( Also while configuring installation

-with CMake, don’t forget to pass
+with CMake, don’t forget to pass -D WITH_EIGEN=ON

 .